SageTheAkuma-II/github-pages-2/index.md

 ---
-title: Welcome to my blog
+title: # If you're reading this, I want you to have a nice day!
 ---